-Mortgage and commercial loans are stated at the principal balance outstanding plus accrued interest, less specific provisions on certain non-current loans and deferred commitment fees.
+Mortgage and commercial loans are measured at amortised cost, less specific provisions on certain non-current loans and deferred commitment fees.
 Specific provisions are made on non-current loans for mortgages over three months in arrears, based on management's evaluation of the respective loans.
 A specific provision for current loans and non-current loans less than three months in arrears is established if there is objective evidence that the Company will not be able to collect all amounts due according to the original terms of the mortgage loan.
 Significant financial difficulties of the borrower, probability that the borrower will enter financial reorganisation, and default or delinquency in payments are considered indicators that the mortgage loan is impaired.